appblocks-hub/docs/docs/Platform Features/Publish and Download/Manage Blocks.md

 Inside [Spaces](https://docs.appblocks.com/docs/Spaces), on the side menu, you will find Manage Blocks.
 ### Own Blocks
 * Find information on all blocks associated with your account (blocks created by you, listed blocks)
-* Filter out Blocks of information specific to a Space
+* Filter out Blocks information specific to a Space
 * Update listing for block - Publish, Update, Delist
 * Visit your block listing from here.
 * Create versions